Pylons/pyramid/docs/narr/project.rst

   $ python setup.py develop
    ...
-   Finished processing dependencies for myproject==0.1
+   Finished processing dependencies for MyProject==0.1

-This will install your application 's :term:`package` into the interpreter so it can be found and run as a :term:`WSGI` application inside a WSGI server.
+This will install your application's :term:`package` into the interpreter so it can be found and run as a :term:`WSGI` application inside a WSGI server.